Best Practices For Liquor & Cocktails

 • Mixer choices

-• Lime / Lemon / Orange / Cherry / Other garnishes
+• Lime Wedge / Lemon Twist / Orange Peel / Cherry / Other garnishes

 Call Drinks

-• Consider creating a ‘Double’ Unit Size, too if needed.
+• Consider creating a ‘Double’ (4 oz) Unit Size, too, if needed.

 Classic Cocktails

-For classic cocktails, you know, your Old Fashioned, Martini, Negroni, etc., there are two options for getting those on your menu.
+For classic cocktails, you know, your Old Fashioneds, Martinis, and Negronis, etc., there are two options for getting those on your menu.

 Option 1: For Liquor Tracking

 • You can even get creative and create a new ‘Classic Cocktail’ Unit Size.
-Remember, measurements are tracked by a Unit Size’s ‘Size Quantity Value’
+Remember, measurements are tracked by a Unit Size’s ‘Size Quantity Value’, not by the name of the size.

-For example, order a ‘Classic’ size of your ‘House Gin’ item, and select ‘Negroni’ from the options of the Forced Modifier (see the GIF below).
+For example, order a ‘Classic’ size of your ‘House Gin’ item, and select ‘Negroni’ as the Modifier. (see example below).

-*Please advise that this flow will be easy for your staff to learn in Arryved Service, but may not be an intuitive way for guests to order through Arryved Online or OpenTab.
+*Please advise that this flow will be easy for your staff to catch onto in Arryved Service, but may not be an intuitive way for guests to order through Arryved Online or OpenTab.

 Pro Tip!